Back to Back Issues Page |

 What’s the answer?

+Maybe there isn’t one.
+America now has an overwhelming majority of young and middle-aged men who have never touched a gun and never experienced anything remotely similar to military discipline in their entire lives.
+And a high percentage, perhaps a majority, among them believe all the public gun control myths, and have no interest in guns or in marksmanship, or even in civil defense.
 I have written elsewhere in this site about how I would favor establishment of a permanent military draft, but not for the usual reasons.
 I think all young men should go into military service on their eighteenth birthday, for a period of two years, to be served somewhere as near as possible to their homes.
 This draft should be the easiest thing in the world to avoid.
 No one who does not want to serve should be required to serve.

 Only those who passed a real, rigid, rigorous 12th grade level educational exam, by international standards, would qualify for service in the first place.
 Right off the bat, that one requirement would disqualify the vast majority of 18 year old American young men.
 Over time, people would pay attention to where and by whom qualified service members had been educated, since they obviously did a better job than everyone else.
 It might put pressure on the entire American educational system for improvement.